 In our household, we have been enjoying this Thai salmon with sweet chili sauce for 14 years now.
-In winter, I bake it in the oven and in summer months Alex grills it on a soaked in water cedar plank.
-Second version is unbelievable tasty but oven method is as good minus the cedar smoky flavour.
+In winter, I bake it in the oven and in summer months we grill it on a soaked in water cedar plank.
+Second version is unbelievable tasty but oven method is as good minus the smoky cedar flavour.